 As the cornerstone of USAID’s suite of new and innovative programming to tackle transnational corruption, announced as part of the Presidential Initiative for Democratic Renewal, and as directly referenced in Strategic Objective 3.4 of the U.S. Strategy on Countering Corruption - the Global Accountability Program (GAP) will strengthen the capacity within countries and regions to counter transnational corruption, grand corruption, and kleptocracy, including by strengthening country and multi-country prevention, detection, oversight and accountability systems, and by enhancing international cooperation and collaboration.

-The first Activity under GAP - the GAP/Strengthening National Architectures (GAP/SNA) to Counter Corruption Activity - will enhance systems and capacity to prevent, detect, investigate and disrupt transnational corruption, grand corruption, and kleptocracy - including as it manifests across regions and high-risk sectors – and build resilience to corruption.
-At the global, bilateral, and multi - country levels -- as well as across sectors - GAP/SNA will:
+The first Activity under the Global Accountability Program (GAP) will enhance systems and capacity to prevent, detect, investigate and disrupt transnational corruption, grand corruption, and kleptocracy - including as it manifests across regions and high-risk sectors – and build resilience to corruption.
+At the global, bilateral, and multi - country levels -- as well as across sectors - GAP will:

 • Improve the anti-corruption prevention environment - including internal controls, public procurement and licensing, public financial management, fiscal transparency and open government;